reconjohn/residential/syntax/stat.md

 # 2. DATA DESCRIPTION

 City of Seattle open data portal keeps the records of electrical permits and this study focuses on the data that were issued between 2003 and 2018 in Seattle, WA.
 Electrical permits are required when residential houses want to install solar systems on their house properties.
 Intensive data mining techniques made it possible to identify residential solar installation permits among the data sets.
 The data includes geographical coordinates (latitude and longitude), completion of installation dates of the solar system, and solar contractor who installed the system.
 Mapping the points of residential solar in the region can verify a certain pattern in installation.
 Residential housing units can be assumed to be evenly present across the region for the purpose of exploratory data analysis although they are not equally distributed.
-The density of point data of residential solar and its related `G estimate` show a clustered pattern across census track.
+The density of point data of residential solar and its related `G estimate` show a clustered pattern.